PierluT/Progetto-CPAC/README.md

 * Musical composition and sound design
 ## Abstract
-Seasonal Woodland is an artistic installation that enables children to play and discover music feelings and sensations through interaction and visualization.
+Woodland Seasons is an artistic installation that enables children to play and discover music feelings and sensations through interaction and visualization.
 The main aspect of the project is the music knowledge model that the kid builds himself from the interaction with the installation.

-The aim of the Seasonal Wood is that the children is, at the same time, an artist and a music composer with only one simple motion,that is hit the board with a stick.
+The aim of the Woodland Seasons is that the children is, at the same time, an artist and a music composer with only one simple motion,that is hit the board with a stick.
 Based on wich stick the kid chooses to strike the board, he/she will listen and see different effects, that will learn him/her something about music basic concepts.

 ## Description
-Seasonal Woodland is thought to be an artistic installation following a full-fledged conversational model, involving sound and visual interaction.
+Woodland Seasons is thought to be an artistic installation following a full-fledged conversational model, involving sound and visual interaction.
 The target audience are children (of at least 4 years old) and the learning curve is zero, as the only requested action is that of hitting a wooden board with two different sticks, which will change the entire auditive and visive scenario.

 Our goals are: